Linguist and alumnus John McWhorter returns to Bard College at Simon’s on Friday,

 McWhorter's conversation with Mathews is part of the Uncommon Journeys event series celebrating the unique paths and extraordinary lives of Simon's Rock alumni.
 "Through his books, media appearances, newspaper articles, TED Talks, and scholarship, John investigates how language and the construction of our identities, societies, and even what we can know are intertwined.
 His upcoming visit to the Berkshires will be a real treat," said Rich Montone, director of Institutional Advancement.

 Uncommon Journeys is a special speaker series that celebrate the unique paths and extraordinary successes of Simon’s Rock alumni.
-It is generously supported by Scott Shenker and Mary Ruth Quinn, P’09 & ‘11
+It is generously supported by Scott Shenker and Mary Ruth Quinn, P’09 and ‘11